Summary:

 Most things we do have different efficiencies and successful outcomes due to planning and implementing the plan

-Working within the regulatory framework, motivation, action, perseverance, and tenacity are key to successful outcomes.
+Working within the regulatory framework, motivation, action, perseverance, and tenacity are essential for achieving successful outcomes.

 Benchmark your journey to success by using best practices